hulki-app/video_formatter/README.md

 # Video Formatter

-A video formatter to format workout takes in the expected format by the Hulki's applications.
+A video tooling to format workout takes in the format expected by our training applications.